sarahwxie/GoodTunes/README.md

 * Allow users to view and "follow" other users, and have this displayed on the user dashboard
 * APCSP Wrapped that analyzes data after multiple users have created accounts

+# College Board

+### Inputs
+There are multiple forms that the user fills out throughout the code.

+### Lists
+Our database of songs is a list

+### Procedures
+Each procedure in main.py renders a corresponding .html file

+### Outputs
+Each corresponding input has it’s designated output which ranges from profile page to the formation of the playlist.

+### Algorithms

 # Creators
 Ida Mobini, Sarah Xie, Risa Iwazaki, Nivedita Rethnakar